Anaerobic Digestion? MV Can Help

 The construction and operation of digesters at creates local job opportunities and increases local tax revenue, presenting opportunities in several forms.
 Digesters create opportunities for:

 For all industries utilizing anaerobic digestion technologies, the opportunity to reduce energy costs is present due to the utilization of biogas to generate electricity and fuel on-site vehicles; thereby reducing dependence on local utilities.
-However, AD operations also provide an additional revenue stream with the option to sell excess biogas or the electricity generated by the biogas to the local utilities, providing locally sourced renewable energy to the respective community and tax credits, RINS and LCFS to the processing source.
+However, anaerobic digestion operations also provide an additional revenue stream with the option to sell excess methane gas or the electricity generated by the biogas to the local utilities, providing locally sourced renewable energy to the respective community and tax credits, RINS and LCFS to the processing source.

 Leverage Your AD Benefits With MV Technologies